-This photograph (printed in negative) can be described as a partial double exposure in that only the middle section has been exposed twice.
+This photograph, printed in negative, can be described as a partial double exposure in that only the middle section has been exposed twice.
 Here two overlapping exposures representing different perspectives of the same figure merge in the middle creating a doubled, dual, or commingled figure.

-Told since ancient times, the story reveals that Herakles, having brutally murdered his friend Iphitos, was (by decree of the Delphic Oracle) enslaved to Omphale for three years to atone for his violent crime.
-Writers from Aeschylus to Apollodorus suggest that a condition of Omphale’s was that the hyper-masculine Herakles wear only women’s clothes and perform women’s work such as spinning flax, while she dressed in his lion-skin cloak took possession of his olive-wood club and engaged in men’s activities like hunting.
+Told since ancient times, the story reveals that Herakles, having brutally murdered his friend Iphitos, was decreed by the Delphic Oracle to a three year period of enslavement to Omphale to atone for his crime.
+Ancient writers, such as Aeschylus and Apollodorus, state that a condition of Omphale’s was that the hyper-masculine Herakles wear only women’s clothes during that period and perform only women’s work such as spinning flax, while she wearing his lion-skin took up his olive-wood club and engaged in men’s activities like hunting.

 The limestone head was acquired for the collection of the National Archaeological Museum Athens in 1899 (Inv.
 No. 1738).
 At that time it was catalogued as a representation of Omphale.
 Today archaeologists more commonly considered it to be a representation of Herakles, however differences can be found recent published attributions.